 As humans we are programmed to evolve and seek new experiences, but when it comes to Christmas, our mindset prefers for it to be same procedure as last year, the year before, and so on ...

-At Christmas, we feel a stronger sense of belonging and appreciation of family values; and for those of you who aren’t going home for the festive season and won’t have visitors from home either, you might feel more than just a pang of loneliness and as such experience a strong fear of missing out.
+At Christmas, we feel a stronger urge to belong and a more enhanced sense of appreciation of family values; and for those of you who aren’t going home for the festive season and won’t have visitors from home either, you might feel more than just a pang of loneliness and as such, experience a strong fear of missing out.

 Below you’ll find some of my own experiences alongside tips on how to enjoy Christmas if you are in your current country without visitors from home.

 We have spent more than a handful of Christmas holidays in London; some with family flying in, some on our own.
 Initially, we stuck to the Danish way of celebrating with the big do on Christmas Eve.
 On “Little Christmas Eve” (23rd December), we would always rummage around London to feel the bustle of Christmas shoppers, take delight in the wonderful lights, soak up the atmosphere, and have a meal in one of the many lovely restaurants in The West End.
 A most magical tradition.

 During the day on Christmas Eve, we would decorate the tree, watch Disney Christmas cartoons, go for a long walk in Richmond Park, and have tea with home baked cookies in the afternoon before the traditional big meal.
 In the evening followed lightening the tree, singing Christmas carols, and dancing around the tree before opening the long awaited presents.
 Christmas and Boxing Day would be somewhat flat as we didn't have any celebrations to attend and there was great scope for feeling lonely and sorry for ourselves.